Good Morning,

 Thanks

-I can't help with the what will fit question but I would think any engine you may fine is going to need at least some work.
+I can't help with the what will fit question but I would think any engine you may find is going to need at least some work.
 Your thoughts on getting your engine evaluated is a good start.
 There is a 29-31 Facebook page that seems to have a lot more activity than this site you might ask there for 29's that may be available.
 I do have 29 and 31 cars but the engines are installed.

 One other thought is the 31 crankshaft is made for a ball bearing pilot bearing and the 29 transmission input shaft will be a different size.
 I did get around that once by making a custom bushing.
 You might also try searching our old site this must have come up before.